-Ricky Walsh's badge number (which is how McClane realizes that "Detective Otto" is rogue), the 14 stolen dump trucks (to haul out the gold), and the bottle of aspirin.
+- Ricky Walsh's badge number (which is how McClane realizes that "Detective Otto" is rogue), the 14 stolen dump trucks (to haul out the gold), and the bottle of aspirin.

-> - The aspirin is a double Chekhov's Gun, as the FBI / CIA agents note that one of the only known facts about Simon is that he suffers from chronic migraines.
+- The aspirin is a double Chekhov's Gun, as the FBI / CIA agents note that one of the only known facts about Simon is that he suffers from chronic migraines.

-> - Combat Pragmatist:
+- Combat Pragmatist:

-> - McClane prevents the villain from escaping AND defeats him using nothing more than a clue from an aspirin bottle that Simon gave him.
+- McClane prevents Simon from escaping AND defeats him using nothing more than a clue from an aspirin bottle that Simon gave him.

-> - Also, he suggests Zeus pick their cuffs with a splinter in John's shoulder from the cable they slid down minutes earlier.
+- Also, he suggests Zeus pick their cuffs with a splinter in John's shoulder from the cable they slid down minutes earlier.
 It works in freeing John from his cuffs, but Zeus drops the makeshift lockpick and John still saves Zeus from the explosion by using a small amount of the explosive to break his cuffs.